Zines are handmade, limited-run prints and publications of my work.

 Preliminary Signals: Forms of Color

 A zine combining poetry and visual works.
-Design and artworks by J. Alexander Stevens, poetry by Emily Dickinson.
+Design and artworks by yours truly, poetry by Emily Dickinson.
 Preliminary signals was created to experiment with a design that could combine visual and textual art as complimentary and whole.
 My goal it to fund a first edition print with perfect binding and quality paper and color printing.

 This zine is the first to feature my hand-drawn illustrations and graphic work.
 Four double sided pages feature full color images paired with snippets of philosophy from a range of authors.
 Each zine is clipped together with a 2″ sticker: a graphic reimaging of Picasso’s sculpture, “Death’s Head” from 1943.